2015

 2018

 2018 brought a surprising change to Boekka.
 A younger man contacted us with a desire to join a ‘dark and edgy’ team.
 We tried him out as rider for Penkevyll and he had good potential.
 He connected with the spiritual aspect of ‘Oss riding and treats Penkevyll with utmost care and respect.
 This is extremely important as ‘Osses are not merely puppets for one’s convenience and/or ego.
 This attitude sadly occurs more frequently now that owning an ‘Oss has become a fashionable ‘trend’.
-I have acquired apprentice Teazers that connect with Penkevyll in their own way.
+I had acquired apprentice Teazers that connect with Penkevyll in their own way.
 One of them also rides Morvargh on occasions.

 Chepstow Wassail 2018